mel0502/IBIO4490/01-Linux/Readme.md

 ## Your turn

 1. What is the ``grep``command?
+![](https://github.com/mel0502/IBIO4490/blob/master/01-Linux/punto%201.PNG)

 grep is an useful command  which can search for a text in a particular file.
-![](https://github.com/mel0502/IBIO4490/blob/master/01-Linux/punto%201.PNG)

 2. What is the meaning of ``#!/bin/python`` at the start of scripts?

+when you use this type of command at the start of scripts you are indicating the programming language that you want to use for run your  code.
+In this case, every single command that you write will be execute in python

 3. Download using ``wget`` the [*bsds500*](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html#bsds500) image segmentation database, and decompress it using ``tar`` (keep it in you hard drive, we will come back over this data in a few weeks).

 4. What is the disk size of the uncompressed dataset, How many images are in the directory 'BSR/BSDS500/data/images'?